DDMAL/CATDOES/Gen_Transkribus/Layout_models_descriptions.md

 \* The square notation model did best for these manuscripts, but it wasn't perfect; it seems that folios with text that is the same size as the neumes are a challenge for all three models.
 A new model might be in order!

+About PDF vs. jpg, there's a small difference in performance, but not as big as I suspected!

 All of these manuscripts had at least one staff line, which is why the Adiastematic model never worked best.

 ### Folios used for model training